1jour1vin

 Wine rated (2022 guide) 93/100

 Homo Habilis opens delicately with aromas of juniper berries, incense, and dried rose.
-On the palate, there are notes of blackberry and thyme with well-integrated tannins and a fresh finish.
+On the palate, it offers notes of blackberry and thyme, with well-integrated tannins and a fresh finish.

 About the estate:

-In 2000, former journalist Daniel Le Conte des Floris took the plunge and created this small, exciting estate in Pézenas.
-His Burgundian training is evident in his taste for expressing the terroir, his delicate approach to barrel aging, and, ultimately, in wines that prioritize aromatic complexity and freshness.
-Word of mouth has made these whites the stars of the Languedoc, pioneers in their intense, precise and delicious style, with a preserved bouquet.
-The reds are refined, a beautiful trilogy showcasing the terroir with the Villafranchien (Grenache), Carbonifère (Syrah) and Basaltique cuvées.
-These are wines that sometimes need a year or two of aging to find their feet.
+It was in the year 2000 that Daniel Le Conte des Floris, a former journalist, took the plunge by founding this small and exciting estate in Pézenas.
+His Burgundian background is evident in his appreciation for the nuances of different terroirs, his careful management of barrel aging, and, ultimately, in wines that emphasize aromatic complexity and freshness.
+Word of mouth has made the whites the stars of the Languedoc, pioneers in their intense, precise, and rich style, with a preserved freshness.
+As for the reds, in a refined style, there is a beautiful trilogy exploring the nuances of the terroir with the Villafranchien (Grenache), Carbonifère (Syrah), and Basaltique cuvées—wines that sometimes need a year or two of aging to come into their own.

 Loading...